Other funding sources

 Sport New Zealand is dedicated to getting New Zealanders enjoying and excelling through sport and recreation.
 They focus on providing opportunities for New Zealanders to participate in recreation every day and getting more New Zealanders winning on the world stage.

 The Sutherland Self Help Trust provides grants to community organisations throughout New Zealand.
 Its current policy specifies the areas of interest for each year.
-In 2016 their purpose is to improve the life prospects of disadvantaged youth in New Zealand.
+In 2017 their purpose is to supoprt people with post-traumatic stress disorder.

-Natural Environment, Arts and Culture, education, employment skills.
-Applications close 30 September 2014.
+Grants are targeted to the Natural Environment, Arts and Culture, education, employment skills.
+They have three funding rounds per year: 31 March, 30 June, 30 September.
 Visit www.mazdafoundation.org.nz

 Funds are available to support amateur Rugby and other sports teams.